You are NOT Alone.

 - Brain damage: injury, fetal exposure to substances, environmental toxins

 - Unknown causes!
-Research is still finding answers.
+Research is still discovering important information.

 You CAN Handle This.